There have been a number of key leadership appointments in a reshuffle of AMP’s financial planning and licensee businesses.

 At the Advice and Banking division, led by group executive Rob Caprioli, more appointments were made.

-’s advice businesses’ five licensees will be streamlined under three management teams, which means a single leadership team is responsible for the ways customers join AMP
+The management of AMP’s advice businesses’ five licensees will be streamlined under three management teams, which means a single leadership team is responsible for the ways customers join AMP, said Caprioli.

-Hugh Humphrey was appointed Channel Strategy and Transformation director, and will be responsible for aligning business strategies with customer expectations across AMP
+Hugh Humphrey was appointed Channel Strategy and Transformation director, and will be responsible for aligning business strategies with customer expectations across AMP’s channels.

 He was previously managing director of Hillross.